-Complete the following steps to specify the IP address or hostname of the SMTP server:
+Complete the following steps to specify the IP address or host name of the SMTP server:

-- 1. Click Network Protocols in the navigation frame. - 2.
+- 1. In the navigation frame, click Network Protocols. - 2.
 Scroll down to the Simple Mail Transfer Protocol (SMTP) section. - 3.
-Enter the hostname of the of SMTP server in the SMTP Server Host Name or IP Address field.

-Use this field to specify either the IP address or, if DNS is enabled and configured, the hostname of the SMTP server.
+In the SMTP Server Host Name or IP Address field, type the host name of the SMTP server.
+Use this field to specify either the IP address or, if DNS is enabled and configured, the host name of the SMTP server.